dev-aiden/simple-board/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/dev-aiden/simple-board/blob/master/LICENSE) for details.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 [contributors-shield]: https://img.shields.io/github/contributors/dev-aiden/simple-board?style=for-the-badge
 [contributors-url]: https://github.com/dev-aiden/simple-board/graphs/contributors